 Meanwhile, when Hayles delivered his scripts for what was now Serial Y, Wiles and Tosh realised that they would require special effects well beyond the range of the Doctor Who budget.
 With Hayles too busy working on United! to engage in further rewrites, it was agreed that Tosh would redraft the scripts, permissible since he would no longer be the story editor by the time the serial entered production.
 The finished episodes would then credit the serial as having been written by Tosh from an idea by Hayles.

 In amending the scripts, Tosh sought advice from both Wiles and Bill Sellars, the director assigned to “The Trilogic Game”.
-This would be Sellars' only Doctor Who adventure; his later work would include such series as The Newcomers, The Brothers and All Creatures Great And Small.
+This would be Sellars' only Doctor Who adventure.
+His later work would include such series as The Newcomers, The Brothers and All Creatures Great And Small; he passed away on December 19th, 2018.
 Amongst Tosh's contributions to the storyline was the Trilogic Game; and, since this originated in China, it was thought that the Toymaker should therefore assume the appearance of a mandarin.
 Tosh also removed a complex sequence set in a maze, replacing it with the more affordable game of “hunt the key”.

 Having completed his work on Serial Y -- which bore the title “The Toymaker” before being restored to the original The Celestial Toymaker -- Tosh left on holiday.
 Wiles then made a few final modifications to the scripts, which he believed were running a bit short, prior to handing over the producer's reins to Innes Lloyd in February 1966.
 The Celestial Toymaker would feature Lloyd's first onscreen credit for Doctor Who.